 - Specific statements on intellectual property and the GDPR.
 The guarantor must declare that the operating company is the full and valid owner of intellectual property rights, trademarks, domain names and all other rights that may benefit from legal protection by the company.
 Finally, the guarantor will make all the necessary commitments related to compliance with the GDPR standards in force - these are imperative in hotel matters, and may prove to be very costly.
 They can be the subject of a specific guarantee.

-The duration of a GAP agreement is most often negotiated on the basis of labour law, tax and customs regulations or social security disputes.
+The duration of a representations and warranties agreement is most often negotiated on the basis of labour law, tax and customs regulations or social security disputes.
 Attention should be paid in the event of a deficit, especially if the future tax savings have been valued.
-The guarantor should always make sure to cap the guarantee - either a quantified amount or a percentage of the sales price.
-The guarantor will often resolutely negotiate a gradual reduction of the guarantee amount over time.
+The guarantor should always make sure to cap the amount that should be paid in the event of a breach of its representations and warranties – either a quantified amount or a percentage of the sales price.
+The guarantor will often resolutely negotiate a gradual reduction in this guarantee amount over time.

 Lastly, parties generally provide for a grace period before the guarantee is triggered.